-All locking handles (such as C, Figure 13) can be rotated if they are in the way of other machine parts.
+All locking handles, such as those shown in Figure 11, can be rotated out of the way if they interfere with other machine parts.
 Simply lift straight out on the locking handle and rotate it, then release, making sure it seats properly.